-4.8.
+4.7.
 Writing assistance

 We have many students whose first language is not English and many students want to work on their writing.
 Learning to write is a skill that we hope to develop in graduate school and I will be very patient as long as you try your best.
 If you have trouble writing, especially if it is because English is not your native language, please just do your best to get your point across, in your own words.
 If you need weekly help, I strongly suggest that you visit the MSU Writing Center (www.writing.msu.edu) for assistance.
 You will find that the Writing Center is an amazing resource for helping you learn an important skill.
 If you visit the Writing Center every week, by the time you are ready to write your dissertation or thesis or Plan B paper you will be ready.
 If not, you are likely to really suffer when it comes time to write your dissertation or thesis or Plan B paper.
 (I have seen several students turn from very poor writer into reasonably good writers simply by working with the Writing Center every week.)
+4.8 Al-Assisted Work We are going to talk about this in class and develop our own understanding of an appropriate policy among ourselves.

-4.9.
+4.8.
 Other MSU Required Syllabus Components